Ekumen-OS/beluga/beluga_benchmark/docs/BENCHMARKING.md

 This script will run the benchmark with the specified number of particles and record:

-- `timem` output: cpu usages, rss memory, virtual memory.
+- The `timem` output: CPU usage, RSS memory, virtual memory.
-- Record rosbag with reference trajectory and the estimated trajectory.
+- A rosbag with the reference and estimated trajectories.
-- Optionally, record perf events.
+- Perf events (optionally).

 To run, use: